 Marianne was taught at the Aarhus School of architecture in Denmark.
 She has worked with urbanist practices in London including EAST, MUF and Publica.
 She has also taught architecture at the University of East London for ten years.

-Brahim (BA, DipArch, DE) received his masters from Ecole Nationale Supérieure d'Architecture de Paris-Belleville (ENSAPB) in 2013.
-He is dedicated to working with the CLTH residential group and has worked with Wayne and Oliver on recent major social housing projects for London Boroughs Sutton and Brent.
-His previous experience included several residential schemes of varying scales within London including Islington, Barnet and Croydon.
+Brahim (BA, DipArch, DE) received his masters from Ecole Nationale Supérieure d'Architecture de Paris-Belleville (ENSAPB) in 2013 and qualified as an Architect in 2020.
+He has strong experience in residential projects and worked on our recent major social housing projects for London Boroughs Sutton and Brent.
+His previous experience includes several residential schemes of varying scales within London including Islington, Barnet and Croydon.

 Gabriella Watkins, Part I Architectural Assistant